soarqin/DSP_Mods/UXAssist/README.md

 ## Changlog
 * 1.0.1
   + Fix config button text and tips while returning to title menu.
+  + Fix that error occurs while returning to title menu, with `Stop ejectors when available nodes are all filled up` enabled.
-  + Add a patch to fix the bug that warning popup on `Veins Utilization` upgraded to level 8000+
+  + Add a patch to fix the bug that warning popup on `Veins Utilization` upgraded to level 8000+.
 * 1.0.0
   + Initial release
   + Functions moved from [MechaDronesTweaks](https://dsp.thunderstore.io/package/soarqin/MechaDronesTweaks/) and [CheatEnabler](https://dsp.thunderstore.io/package/soarqin/CheatEnabler/)